Matrix factorizations and pentagon maps: Preliminaries on pentagon maps and more

 In the definitions above, when the maps $R^{(q)}$ do not differ so we have

-we say that $R$ serves as a solution of the {\em constant} Yang-Baxter relation or just the Yang-Baxter relation and the map $R$ will be referred as {\em constant Yang-Baxter map} or simply Yang-Baxter map.
-Similarly the constant Pentagon, reverse-Pentagon, Tetrahedron and Pentachoron maps are defined.
+we say that $R$ serves as a solution of the {\em constant} Yang-Baxter equation or just the Yang-Baxter equation and the map $R$ will be referred as {\em constant Yang-Baxter map} or simply Yang-Baxter map.
+In a similar manner, the constant pentagon, reverse-pentagon, tetrahedron and 4-simplex maps are defined.
+The term non-constant indicates the cases where at least one of the maps $R^{(q)}$ differs.
 For studies on entwining Yang-Baxter maps see \cite{Kouloukas:2011,Kassotakis:2019,Kels:2019II,Adamopoulou:2021}, at the same time for recent investigations on constant Yang-Baxter maps see \cite{Atkinson:2012i,Atkinson:2014,Mi+Pa+Wa:16,Kass2,Kels:2019II,Talalaev:2022,Caudrelier:2022}, whilst for non-commutative Yang-Baxter maps we refer to \cite{Doliwa_2014,Grahovski:2016,Kassotakis:2:2021,Kassotakis:2022b}.
-Also for recent developments on Tetrahedron and Pentachoron maps we refer to \cite{Kass1,Doliwa:2020,Igonin:2022,Rizos:2022}, while for permutation type maps that serve as solutions to higher simplex equations see \cite{Hietarinta:1997}.
+Additionally, for recent developments on tetrahedron and 4-simplex maps we refer to \cite{Kass1,Doliwa:2020,Igonin:2022,Rizos:2022}, while for permutation type maps that serve as solutions to higher simplex equations see \cite{Hietarinta:1997}.